 Graz is especially beautiful during spring and summer.
 This is when the city gives off a warm Mediterranean flair.
 You’re probably wondering how much time you should plan to stay and explore Graz?
 Although the Old Town of Graz is relatively easy to get around and quickly explored, you can effortlessly fill a weekend with some great activities.
 If you don’t have much time, then you can also see the most important sights in one day.

-2. Things to do and see in Graz
+2. Graz Travel Guide: Top Things to do and see

 Good news: the most important sights in Graz are all within walking distance, so you can leave your car in the hotel garage during a city trip to Graz.
 One exception: for more distant destinations, such as to the Schloss Eggenberg (Castle), then perhaps a car would come in handy.
 Otherwise, you can also reach these destinations quite easily by tram.